Stacie Adams:

 D. Krauss:

-D. Krauss is a former military officer and intelligence analyst currently residing in the Shenandoah Valley.
+D. Krauss is a former military man currently residing in the Shenandoah Valley.
 He’s been, at various times: a cottonpicker, a sod buster, a surgical orderly, the guy who paints the little white line down the middle of the road, a weatherman, and a gun-totin’ door-kickin’ lawman.
-He’s been married over 35 years now (yep, same woman), and has a wildman bass player for a son.
-Find him at DustySkull.com.
+He’s been married over 38 years and has a wildman bass player for a son.
+See more at DustySkull.com

 Amy LaBonte: